vivrichards600/ui-test-template/README.md

 This project makes use of the PageObjectModel and uses fluent chaining.

 ## Generating a new UI Test project using this template
+This repository can be used to quickly create a UI test suite.

 To create a new UI Test project using this repository as a template, click on `Use this template`.